Food and Drug Administration: Priority review voucher (PRV)

 The priority review voucher is a provision of the Food and Drug Administration Amendments Act of 2007, which awards a transferable "priority review voucher" to any company that obtains approval for a treatment for a neglected tropical diseases.
 The system was first proposed by Duke University faculty David Ridley, Henry Grabowski, and Jeffrey Moe in their 2006 Health Affairs paper: "Developing Drugs for Developing Countries".
 President Obama signed into law the Food and Drug Administration Safety and Innovation Act of 2012, which extended the authorization until 2017.
+In April 2026, the scope of the voucher system was expanded through an executive order aimed at accelerating the approval of mental health treatments that have received Breakthrough Therapy designations.
+This order established non-transferable National Priority Vouchers (NPV), specifically designed for psychedelic-assisted therapies and psychoplastogens.

 Rules for generic biologics

 Since the 1990s, many successful new drugs for the treatment of cancer, autoimmune diseases, and other conditions have been protein-based biotechnology drugs, regulated by the Center for Biologics Evaluation and Research.
 Many of these drugs are extremely expensive; for example, the anti-cancer drug Avastin costs $55,000 for a year of treatment, while the enzyme replacement therapy drug Cerezyme costs $200,000 per year, and must be taken by Gaucher's disease patients for life.

 Biotechnology drugs do not have the simple, readily verifiable chemical structures of conventional drugs, and are produced through complex, often proprietary, techniques, such as transgenic mammalian cell cultures.
 Because of these complexities, the 1984 Hatch-Waxman Act did not include biologics in the Abbreviated New Drug Application (ANDA) process.
 This precluded the possibility of generic drug competition for biotechnology drugs.
 In February 2007, identical bills were introduced into the House to create an ANDA process for the approval of generic biologics, but were not passed.